- Your Company Name Driver Registration

 The shipping label list displays the shipping labels for this submission.
 This list includes shipping labels you created, and partner shipping labels for your shared driver.
 Select the shipping label name to see details for that shipping label.
 The shipping label list displays the following information about each label:

-The shipping label name.
-Select this name to see details for the shipping label.
+Name | The shipping label name.
+Select this name to see details for the shipping label. |

-The Publisher display name of the shipping label creator.
-This allows you to easily keep track of which business partners sent you drivers.
+Creator | The Publisher display name of the shipping label creator.
+This allows you to easily keep track of which business partners sent you drivers. |

+Destination | For a Windows Update shipping label, the destination is 'Windows Update'.
 For a shared driver, the destination is the Publisher display name of the company you selected for Who is publishing? when you created the shipping label.
-This allows you to easily see all companies that you have shared your driver with.
+This allows you to easily see all companies that you have shared your driver with. |

-The creation date of the shipping label.
+Created date | The creation date of the shipping label. |

-The release date of the shipping label.
+Release date | The release date of the shipping label. |

-If the shipping label was created by your company, you will see the details of the user who created the shipping label.
+User created | If the shipping label was created by your company, you will see the details of the user who created the shipping label.
 This allows you to follow up if you have any questions about the creation.
-This field is not applicable if another company created the label.
+This field is not applicable if another company created the label. |

-If the shipping label was created by your company, you will see the details of the user who last modified the shipping label.
+User changed | If the shipping label was created by your company, you will see the details of the user who last modified the shipping label.
 This allows you to follow up if you have any questions about the changes.
-This field is not applicable if another company created the label.
+This field is not applicable if another company created the label. |

 The status graphic displays the publish status for each shipping label.
 A green check means the label has been published.
 A yellow circle means the label is not published yet.